 My freezer is constantly in a state of “Slam the Door and Run!”
-It’s so over packed with delicious food I’m certain I’ll eat later, that to add one more thing requires taking at least one thing out.
+It’s so over packed with food I may or may not eat later.
+At this point, I have to remove something in order to add something.
 Please tell me someone can relate?

 What You Need

-6. Wipe the inside: Wipe out the freezer with a sponge or dish cloth.
-Reapply the cleaning solution as needed.
-For stubborn, stuck-on food particles, spray your cleaning solution on a paper towel and place it over the sticky area.
+Wipe out the freezer with a sponge or dish cloth.
+Apply warm water as needed.
+For stubborn, stuck-on food particles, spray water on a paper towel and place it over the sticky area.
 Let it soak for 10 minutes, then wipe away.
-If necessary, use an old toothbrush or scraper to gently scrub the area.
+If necessary, use a plastic scraper to gently scrub the area.

-7. Wipe down the doors and door seal: Use a washcloth to clean around the seal.
+5. Wipe down the doors and door seal:

-Enjoy that clean freezer.
-This really should be down at least twice a year to help keep your freezer and foods inside safe and accessible.
-And really the more often you do it, the less work it should be each time!
+Cleaning your freezer at least twice a year will keep your freezer and the food inside safe and accessible.
+Plus, the more often you do it, the less work it should be each time!
 Happy cleaning!